pnp/blog/content_to_be_cleaned/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 ``` {.lia-code-sample .language-powershell}
 Set-AzKeyVaultAccessPolicy -VaultName 'pkbtenant-keyvault' -UserPrincipalName 'paul.bullock@tenant.co.uk' -PermissionsToCertificates All -PermissionsToSecrets All
 ```

 ![Azure Shell - Create KeyVault](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/280442i5F85D789B10B2B5D/image-size/large?v=v2&px=999 "New KeyVault - AzShell.png")
-Please refer to the documentation if you want to be more specific around the KeyVault -- [Azure Portal](https://docs.microsoft.com/en-gb/azure/key-vault/general/quick-create-portal#create-a-vault)
+Please refer to the documentation if you want to be more specific around the KeyVault -- [Azure Portal](https://docs.microsoft.com/en-gb/azure/key-vault/general/quick-create-portal#create-a-vault) [PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.keyvault/?view=azps-5.9.0).
-\|
-[PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.keyvault/?view=azps-5.9.0).
-We will be importing a certificate in a later section.
+We will be importing a certificat e in a later section.

 ### Create Azure AD App with Register-PnPAzureApp

 There are a few options when setting up the authentication to connect with PnP PowerShell:
 -   **Azure AD App** -- using your app (recommended), which will use the APPLICATION permissions, meaning the connection will use the permissions the app does.
 -   **PnP Management Shell** -- the multi-tenant app PnP provides -- this uses DELEGATE permissions meaning the connection will need to log in as the user and will only have access to services THE user has access to.
 If you need clarification on the difference between the types of permissions, I highly recommend checking out an awesome community call demo from Philippe Signoret, Program Manager of the Microsoft Identity